intuition-dev/mbCLIx/riot2/readme.md

 });
 ```

-A tag is architected so it is easy for the page to use - even if it is hard to write the tag.
+A component is architected so it is easy for the page to use - even if it is hard to write the tag.

 Other:
 - Main point of page/screen should be pug/include, not a component - so it's easy to see what a page does